ioBroker/ioBroker.modbus/README.md

 ### **WORK IN PROGRESS**
 * (Apollon77) Fix Timeout management to prevent leaking memory
 * (bluefox) Added information about connected clients in the server mode
+* (bluefox) Tried to fix error with aligning addresses

 ### 6.2.3 (2024-05-25)
 * (Q7Jensen) Fixed error at aligning addresses to word